-Our initial focus is on TRD, comprising patients who are inadequately served by the current treatment paradigm.
+Our initial focus is on TRD, comprising patients who are inadequately served by current treatment options.
 In 2018, we received Breakthrough Therapy designation from the FDA for COMP360 for the treatment of TRD.
-In November 2021, we announced positive top-line results from our Phase 2b clinical trial evaluating COMP360 in conjunction with psychological support for the treatment of TRD.
-On November 3, 2022, The New England Journal of Medicine, the world's leading peer-reviewed medical journal, published the positive results from our Phase 2b trial.
+In November 2021, we announced positive top-line results from our Phase 2b clinical trial evaluating COMP360 for the treatment of TRD.
+On November 3, 2022, The New England Journal of Medicine published the positive results from our Phase 2b trial.
 This is the largest, randomized, controlled, double-blind psilocybin treatment clinical trial completed to date.
-The objective of the phase 2b study was to evaluate the efficacy and safety of a single dose of investigational COMP360 psilocybin (25mg or 10mg), compared to 1mg, in patients with TRD.
-The top-line results from the 233-participant trial showed a rapid and sustained response for patients receiving a single 25mg dose of COMP360 psilocybin administered with psychological support, with 29.1% of participants in remission by week 3 (p<0.002).
-The trial achieved its primary endpoint for the 25mg dose, with a 25mg dose of COMP360 demonstrating a statistically significant (p<0.001) and clinically relevant treatment difference against the 1mg dose of COMP360 in reducing depressive symptom severity after three weeks.
+The objective of the Phase 2b study was to evaluate the efficacy and safety of a single dose of investigational COMP360 psilocybin (25mg or 10mg), compared to 1mg, in patients with TRD.
+The trial achieved its primary endpoint for the 25mg dose, with a 25mg dose of COMP360 demonstrating a statistically significant and clinically relevant treatment difference against the 1mg dose of COMP360 in reducing depressive symptom severity after three weeks.